-When you are stopped from seeing your children its heartbraking and distressing but Countrywide Family mediation can help resolve issues and work out plans to resume child access.
+When you are stopped from seeing your children its heartbreaking and distressing but Countrywide Family mediation can help resolve issues and work out plans to resume child access.

 Stopped from having access to your children ?

-Family mediation is the perfect place to start as it enables a safe, honest conversatino to take place and work through the issues so children can see both parents equally.
+Countrywide Family mediation is the perfect place to start as it enables a safe, honest conversation to take place and work through the issues so children can see both parents equally.

 When couples go through a difficult separation or divorce, tensions can sometimes run high which may ultimately lead to a breakdown in communication.
 This can affect not only the adults but the children as well.
 There may also be situations where one partner may be stopped from having access to the children, either because their ex-spouse is trying to punish them or no longer wants to have contact with them at all.

 This can be difficult because the children will likely feel torn between the parents and denied access to someone whom they love.
 In such situations, family mediation may be of help.
 A mediator can assist the family by arranging separate times where the children can spend time with each of the parents without the parents having to see each other at all.

 Mediation first for child matters

 It may be possible to arrange visitations in a neutral area or to have a third party, such as a mutual friend, arrange for pick up and drop off of the children.

 Of course, this type of arrangement is only short-term and eventually the parents will have to communicate in order to make important decisions regarding the children’s future.